 There are five licensing authorities with different areas of responsibility who decide on export permits and export licences.

 - The Nordic Museum

-In handling an application for an export permit for cultural goods, the licensing authority shall assess several different criteria Chapter 5, Section 10 a of the Historic Environment Act).
+In handling an application for an export permit for cultural goods, the licensing authority shall assess several different criteria (according to Chapter 5, Section 10 a, of the Historic Environment Act).
 An object may, for example, be judged to be of major importance to the cultural heritage:

 - If it is unique or rare or particularly characteristic of its period and its historic context.